romainsacchi/carculator/docs/introduction.rst

 Modify calculated parameters
 ****************************

-As input parameters, calculated parameters cna also be overridden.
-For exmaple here, we override the `driving mass` of large diesel vehicles in, for all years:
+As input parameters, calculated parameters can also be overridden.
+For example here, we override the `driving mass` of large diesel vehicles for 2010 and 2017:

 .. code-block:: python

-    cm.array.loc['Large','ICEV-d','driving mass',:] = [[2000],[2200]]
+    cm.array.loc['Large','ICEV-d','driving mass',[2010, 2017]] = [[2000],[2200]]

 Characterization of inventories (static)
 ****************************************

 ``carculator`` makes the characterization of inventories easy.
-You can characterize the inventories directly from ``carculator`` against midpoint, endpoint and single score impact assessment methods.
+You can characterize the inventories directly from ``carculator`` against midpoint impact assessment methods.

 For example, to obtain characterized results against the midpoint impact assessment method ReCiPe for all cars: